UNC Kenan-Flagler MBA Essay Tips and Deadlines [2025-2026], Class Profile

 Essay #2

-Kenan-Flagler’s adcom is interested in learning about a meaningful experience you’ve had and how it shaped you.
+Kenan-Flagler’s adcom is interested in learning about a meaningful experience you’ve had that illustrates one of the program’s core values.
+You don’t need to discuss all four, and the word limit will not allow you to do that, anyway.
+Reflect on something you did that created an impact, provided an innovative solution, or brought about an inclusive outcome, or consider a time when you dealt with an ethical problem.
+The outcome could have affected your company as a whole, your specific group, or even just one individual.
+How did your actions highlight how your values echo those of UNC Kenan-Flagler and how these values have guided your actions in the past?
 The outcome of the situation you share must have been positive for the people involved.
-The prompt does not require you to have held a particular role in the situation.
-Still, whether you were part of a group or in a leadership position, you need to reflect on your actions, considerations, decisions, contributions, and outcomes that benefitted others.
+The prompt does not require you to have played a particular role in the situation.
+Still, whether you were part of a group or held a leadership position, you need to reflect on your actions, considerations, decisions, and contributions, as well as the outcomes that benefitted others.
 To begin your essay, share context and details that paint a picture of the situation.
-As you lead the reader through the situation, it’s crucial to go beyond merely stating what you did; you must explain why and/or how you did what you did to illustrate your commitment to driving positive change.
-Finish the essay by reflecting on what you learned and your inspiration for continuing to be a leader who inspires hope.
+As you lead the reader through the story, it’s crucial to go beyond merely stating what you did; you must explain why and/or how you did what you did to illustrate your commitment to promoting a particular value.
+Finish your essay by reflecting on what you learned and your inspiration for continuing to be a leader who can inspire others with your strong commitment to specific values.

 Essay #3 (Optional)